-Sylvia Hernandez-DiStasi – Artistic Director, Co-Founder, Master Teacher
+Sylvia Hernandez-DiStasi (She/Her) – Artistic Director, Co-Founder, Master Teacher

 Sylvia, recently returned from a successful tour of Lookingglass Alice, is a second generation circus performer who grew up touring with various circuses, including Ringling Bros and Barnum & Bailey Circus.
 She also performed at The Circus World Championships in London, England.
 In 1990 she moved to Chicago and began her career as a circus teacher and choreographer.
 Sylvia is a co-founder of The Actors Gymnasium and an Artistic Associate of The Lookingglass Theatre Company.
 Other theater credits include The Lyric Opera of Chicago, Chicago Shakespeare Theatre, Chicago Children’s Theater, Marriott Theater, and The Steppenwolf Theatre, among others.
 She recently won the Illinois Theatre Association’s Award of Honor, the 3Arts award for design, and she has been nominated for six Joseph Jefferson Awards for her choreography, winning five.